lohithsubramanya/international-wildlife-trade/README.md

 <a name="description"></a>

 ## Description
 Here I investigate the international wildlife trade, with a focus on the trade in mammals.
 The wildlife trade - such as trade in ivory, or pets - is the number one cause of animal extinction, together with habitat destruction caused by land development.
-A recent study estimates that at least 1/5th of all vertebrate species is being traded (see this [article](https://www.bbc.com/news/science-environment-49904668)).
+A recent study estimates that at least 1/5th of all vertebrate species is being traded (e.g. see this [BBC article](https://www.bbc.com/news/science-environment-49904668)).

 Wildlife trade has many negative effects, with the most important ones being:
 * Decline and extinction of populations